Hello Stranger (song): Other versions

 In October 1976, studio group New York Rubber Rock Band recorded a dance version of "Hello Stranger" for the Brooklyn-based Henry Street Records; Colleen Heather was the vocalist on this version which reached #31 on the Dance charts.

 The Capitols' version of "Hello Stranger" was also issued in the UK as the B-side of "Cool Jerk" three times: in 1966, 1969 and 1971 (the last two reissues credited to the Three Caps) with the single falling short of the charts each time.

 In 1985, Carrie Lucas' remake of "Hello Stranger" - which featured the Whispers - was a Top 20 R&B hit.
+It was included on her 1984 album Horsin' Around.

 The Supremes & The Four Tops recorded a version for the album Dynamite! in 1971.

 In 1977, the song was covered by Hong Kong female singer May Cheng 鄭寶雯 on a compilation LP album 《House Golden Hits 1977 Volume 5》.

 Other versions of the song have been recorded by Martha Reeves and the Vandellas for their Heat Wave album, by Queen Latifah in 2004 for her The Dana Owens Album, by Ebony Alleyne for her album Never Look Back (recorded in 2003/ released in 2007), by Diane Marino (featuring saxophonist Wycliffe Gordon) for her 2008 '60s covers album Just Groovin, by Julia Holter for her 2013 album Loud City Song, and by Samantha Fish on her 2017 album Chills & Fever.